SoarGroup/rosie/agent/manage-world-state/README.md

 ```

 If at some point the agent determines it needs to modify the world, it should
-use the operator change-world-state to do so (can propose anywhere).
+use the operator ```change-world-state``` to do so.
+This can be proposed
-It can propose a single operator to do multiple things all in one decision cycle
-by adding multiple elaborations onto the operator
+anywhere/anytime and should be elaborated with the following structures:

 1. **add-object-to-world**: Add a new object to the world, SVS, and perception-monitor
 1. **create-belief-object**: Create a new belief object in SVS, either a copy of a perception object
 or a new bounding box with given parameters (pos/rot/scale).
 1. **update-object-pose**: Change the belief object's pose to match that of perception (pos/rot/scale)
 1. **change-perception-id**: Change the perception-id on an object-info
-1. **merge-belief-objects**: Take two or more belief objects and merge them into one,
+1. **merge-belief-objects**: Take two or more belief objects and merge them into one.
-telling perception to also merge them.
+1. **merge-perception-objects**: Tell perception the list of perception objects are all one (merge together)
 1. **delete-object**: Deletes the object from the world, object-monitor, and SVS

+(See ```change-world-state/README.md``` for more information)